karannagupta/nds-user-meta-manager/README.md

 ## Installation Manually

-1. Download the latest arhive master.zip
+1. Download the latest archive: https://github.com/nuancedesignstudio/nds-user-meta-manager/archive/master.zip and extract to a folder `nds-user-meta-manager`
 2. Upload `nds-user-meta-manager` to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress

 ## Installation using Composer

-1. Download `composer.json` to the root directory of your wordprss installation
+1. Download `composer.json` to the root directory of your wordpress installation
 2. Run `composer install`
 3. Activate the plugin through the 'Plugins' menu in WordPress